PotionSela/FriendzoneAPI/README.md

 ## Usage Information
 Right now this application has usage abilities that can be conducted through starting the server with npm start, or node server.js, then going to an application like Insomnia, or Postman and test the different API end points.
 For more information on starting up the server, MongoDB Compass installation navigate to the Installation section above.

 ---

+## Contribution Guidelines
+If you would like to contribute, this project is open to collaboration.
+If you choose to do so, open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

+---